software810/Databases/README.md

   * delete books from the database
   * search the database to find a specific book

-* Create a database called ebookstore and a table called books.
+* Create a database called ebookstore and a table called books

 * Populate the table with the above values.
-I can also add my own values if I wish.
+I can also add my own values if I wish

 * The program should present the user with the following menu:
   ```